ramda/ramda/README.md

 3. The parameters to Ramda functions are arranged to make it convenient for currying.
 The data to be operated on is generally supplied last.

 The last two points together make it very easy to build functions as sequences of simpler functions, each of which transforms the data and passes it along to the next.
-That is the style coding Ramda is designed to support.
+Ramda is designed to support this style of coding.